rsvim/rfc/1-TUI/2-Canvas.md

 There are some other escaping codes to control terminal (it's called [Command](https://docs.rs/crossterm/latest/crossterm/trait.Command.html) in crossterm):

-- Cursor: move up, down, left, right, or to specific position.
+- Cursor: Move up, down, left, right, or to specific position.
 Show and hide, save and restore position.
-- Clear terminal: all, cursor line, column cells up from cursor, column cells down from cursor.
+- Clear terminal: All, cursor line, column cells up from cursor, column cells down from cursor.
-- Set size: set terminal buffer size.
+- Set size: Set terminal buffer size.

 Consider below example when we're editing a file inside VIM editor: